 For an overview of the best things to see in Vienna and where to visit this list provides a framework.
 To kick start your travel preparations click on the links to drill into each topic.
 After that, if you want to flesh out your plans, you can complement the list with more Vienna attractions and selected local museums.

 Vienna Sightseeing.
 You will likely explore Vienna’s City Centre first.
 I could roam it endlessly.
 You may have to stick to a time budget to discover the best sights, though.
-Very simply, there are four smart routes that will cover 90 per cent of sightseeing in the ‘Innenstadt’ (city centre).
+Very simply, there are four smart routes that will cover 90 per cent of sightseeing in the ‘Innenstadt’ (Wien’s centre).
 I am outlining them in detail in Vienna City Centre, including a tour route map.

 Vienna Sightseeing.
 Ringstrasse lines up dozens of elegant state buildings, museums, luxury hotels and national institutions, such as the State Opera with its opera ball, the Parliament, City Hall, and the University of Vienna.

 Because of its attractions and since it girds the old town, Ringstrasse makes a great starting point for central places to visit.
 To move around the boulevard, you can either take the tram, the bike or walk at least part of it.

 Access a guide and map of Ringstrasse Vienna.

 Vienna Sightseeing.
 Certainly Schloss Schönbrunn is among the best things to see in Vienna.
 Until little more than 100 years ago it was the Imperial summer residence of the Habsburgs, who ruled Central Europe for more than six centuries.